 Cooke, also an author, director and founder of Cooke Pictures, rehashed the 2009 post originally titled "Warning Signs of a Ministry Diva," which attracted comments expressing agreement as well as suggestions for the given warning signs.

 The "new" post republished Dec.
-11 with the new headline "Do We Have Too Many Ministry Divas?" has attracted even more comments, with responses showing that not much has changed in the eyes of some Christians who believe there may still be too many "personalities" and not enough shepherds in the pulpit.
+11 with the new headline "Do We Have Too Many Ministry Divas?" has attracted even more comments, with readers' opinions showing that not much has changed in the eyes of some Christians who believe there are too many "personalities" and not enough shepherds in the pulpit.

 The list of warning signs of a "ministry diva" includes 10 items of note, which are: